Fraternity & Sorority Life Housing Policies

 - Implementing the CMU Residential Curriculum

-- Supporting Move-In, Move-Out, summer/winter break closing, and other operational elements of Greek housing
+- Supporting Move-In, Move-Out, summer/winter break closing, and other operational elements of fraternity and sorority life housing

 - Maintaining regular communication with residents and chapter leaders in support of the house community